 Community-Engaged Research and Training

-Support innovative, interdisciplinary research and training within ICI’s four focus areas: Early Intervention, Educational Policy and Practice, Community Living and Employment, and Global Disability Rights and Inclusion.
+Support innovative, interdisciplinary research and training within ICI’s four focus areas: Early Childhood, Educational Policy and Practice, Community Living and Employment, and Global Disability Rights and Inclusion.

 Your support is needed to help us engage community organizations early in the research and dissemination process to ensure we are responsive to their needs.
 This seed funding will help us leverage our strong national reputation to attract larger federal grants in areas such as healthcare coordination, voting rights, self-advocacy in outstate Minnesota, increasing access to competitive employment for people with disabilities, and stabilizing the direct support workforce.

 Developing Interdisciplinary Leadership

 Provide scholarships to students from underserved communities, including students with disabilities.

 A priority for ICI is to inspire, educate, and support innovative leaders to create inclusive, welcoming, diverse communities for ALL people with disabilities.
 Your support will provide scholarships to students from underserved communities.
 Our focus is on developing leadership through ICI’s interdisciplinary programs, including a graduate certificate in disability policy and services and the Leadership in Education in Neurodevelopmental and Related Disabilities (LEND) program, with emphasis on first-generation graduate students, students with disabilities, and students from racially, ethnically, and linguistically diverse communities.